 GAW contributing networks involve observations from multiple stations.
 The stations comprising contributing networks should satisfy the criteria of either regional or global stations adjusted by the contributing network regulations (e.g. within the contributing network data submission requirements or standard used can differ from those required for regional and global stations).
 In the case of standards different from the WMO standards, the network standards must have a confirmed traceability to the WMO standards in the cases where such standards exist.
 Data submission regulations for the contributing networks must be not worse than the ones required within GAW.
 A station designation of global or regional, if it already exists for individual stations, always takes precedence.
 To be used in global assessments data from the contributing stations must be submitted to the GAW World Data Centres.

 _________

-6. OBSERVING COMPONENT OF THE GLOBAL CRYOSPHERIC WATCH